-This authentic sofrito recipe is a mixture of onions, peppers, garlic, and herbs blended in a food processor or blender until smooth.
+This authentic sofrito recipe is a mixture of onions, peppers, garlic, and herbs blended until smooth.
 An uncooked puree that is used in Latin American and Caribbean cooking.

 What Makes This Sofrito Recipe So Good